 Camping inside one of the many camping grounds inside the Yosemite Valley is a popular option.
 During our visit, we noticed that the grounds had large bear-proof storage for your food, picnic tables, group toilets and sometimes showers nearby.
 You would need to book a camping spot on the Recreation.gov for this.
 The spots are shared for booking with the public at a certain date and time (check the website for details) and they are booked within a minute.
 I had actually booked a site last year - but it got canceled since this was at the height of the COVID pandemic.

 There are some lodging places inside the park and just outside the park.
 We chose this option, booking a room at the Yosemite View Lodge.
 This turned out to be a good option since the park boundary begins right outside the lodge and so we had to do only a short drive to get to the park entry gates.
-The lodge was pretty big, with several buildings, with multiple indoor and outdoor spas and pools - which were full of kids and our kid loved that.
+The lodge was pretty big, with several buildings, free ice machines in each building (lifesaver in summer), multiple indoor and outdoor spas and pools - which were full of kids and our kid loved that.
 The Merced river runs right beside the lodge and if you get a room in one of the buildings beside the river, you might love the view.
 There is also a gas station right beside the lodge, where you can fill up before or after your day drives into the park.

 The park is huge, including the Yosemite Valley (which holds most of the popular spots and trailheads) and also the Mariposa Grove to the South.
 There is a road that loops around the valley which gets you to many of these spots, picnic areas and the Yosemite Village.